Santiago de las Vegas: Commerce and business

 Transportation is one of the primary industries for the city.
 Geographically located between the increasingly greater metropolitan zones of the island and the rural region to the south and southwest of the province of Havana, it served as a distribution point of numerous passengers between these two regions.
 Its bus station was a title branch of the National Bus Station in Havana.

 Here was born, in 1923, the Italian writer Italo Calvino.
 It was also the birthplace of the notorious scientist Juan Tomás Roig Mesa, renowned botanist well known by his work on medicinal and poisonous plants.
 Other notable sons of the city were ethnomusicologist Helio Orovio and mezzo-soprano Esther Borja.

 In addition, Santiago de las Vegas has three of the most important sanatoriums of Cuba, the Psychiatric Hospital of Mazorra, the "Los Cocos" sanatorium for housing and caring of HIV/AIDS patients, and the Sanatorium of El Rincón for leprosy patients.
 The presence of these facilities has also increased the necessity of lodging and restaurants in the community.

 Tourism

 The construction of the José Martí International Airport in Havana brought important opportunities for the development of the tourist industry.
 Santiago de las Vegas has natural, historical, cultural and religious points of interest.
 These opportunities have created another possible source of wealth for the city and its surroundings, leading to the construction of hotels, restaurants, and other facilities, as well as created new jobs.

 The most massive religious celebration in Cuba is the festivity of San Lázaro, on December 17.
-On the days before, tens of thousands of devouts, revelers, tourists and curious gather in pilgrimage to the shrine of El Rincón, some of them dressed in sackcloth or purple clothing and carrying bizarre penances to pay gratitude to the miraculous San Lázaro, identified with the yoruba deity of Babalu Aye.
+On the days before, tens of thousands of devotees, revelers, tourists and curious gather in pilgrimage to the shrine of El Rincón, some of them dressed in sackcloth or purple clothing and carrying bizarre penances to pay gratitude to the miraculous San Lázaro, identified with the yoruba deity of Babalu Aye.